ravisuhag/portfolio/posts/olympus.md

 Building infrastructure is, without a doubt, a complex problem evolving over time.
 Maintainability, scalability, observability, fault-tolerance, and performance are some of the aspects around it that demand improvements over and over again.

 One of the reasons it is so complex is the need for high availability.
 Most of the components are deployed as a cluster with hundreds of microservices and thousands of machines.
 This constantly growing infrastructure took us to a place where no one knew what the managed infrastructure looked like, how the running machines were configured, what changes were made, how networks were connected.
 In a nutshell, we lacked observability in our infrastructure, and when there was a failure in the system, it was hard to tell what could’ve brought the system down.
+Some of the unique challenges we encountered:

+#### Infrastructure Expansion

+With 4 countries, 20+ products and 3 super apps infrastructure keeps on expanding and there is always requirement of launching data infrastructure for an entire product from ground up.

+#### Distributed teams

+Multiple functions and teams spread across multiple locations and timezones have different on-demand needs from data infrastructure team.

+#### Auto scaling

+Higher elasticity of infrastructure, where instead of months or years, infrastructure might live for just a few hours.
+Traditional ticket-based on-demand setup for spinning up infrastructure is no longer practical.

-## Goals
+## Objectives

 We have been using Terraform for our IAC(Infrastructure As Code) in bits and pieces for a while now, but it lacked structure and consistency.
 Different teams had different repositories.
 Modules were all over the place or inside the project itself.
 They were complex, and there were lots and lots of bash scripts.